usnistgov/hiperc/cpu-openmp-diffusion/README.md

-# Serial CPU diffusion code
+# OpenMP CPU diffusion code

-implementation of the diffusion equation for the
-CPU with neither threading nor acceleration
+implementation of the diffusion equation for the CPU with OpenMP threading

 ## Usage